23 Mar Discover Michelin Starred Restaurants in Spain: Part 2 (Basque Country, Cataluña & Madrid)

 Arginzoniz’s unique cuisine focuses on top-quality grilled dishes using different types of wood (holm oak, vine shoots, oak from old barrels etc), utensils he invents himself, and an unusual system of pulleys as a food cooking control method.

 Nerua takes its name from the Nervión River, meaning the backbone of Bilbao, a place where the salty Atlantic ocean mixes with the freshwater river, often resulting in dynamic chemical conditions.
 In the same way, Chef Josean Alija recreates a similar dynamic blend by combining innovation with traditional Basque flavours.
 The result, dazzling dishes with depth and a nuanced play with vegetables.
+One of our Michelin starred restaurants in Basque Country.

 Named after one of the Basque country’s finest dishes, this lovely restaurant is located in the heart of the old town.
 Thanks to the duo of Daniel López in the kitchen and Estela Velasco front of house, modern cuisine inspired by Basque traditions and the very best market ingredients is masterfully prepared.